-- ERG California

-- UCSB

-- Vandenberg AFB

-- Lockheed Martin PLSSS

-- Western States Petroleum Association
+The District received written comments from various entities, including ERG California, UCSB, Vandenberg AFB, Lockheed Martin PLSSS, and Western States Petroleum Association.
 No major changes to the rules have occurred as a result of these comments.
 However, the comments were helpful in pointing out concerns over the implementation of the new rule set.
-Accordingly, the District has created new FAQs in Chapter 6 to address the public's concerns.
+Accordingly, the District created new FAQs in Chapter 6 to address the public's concerns.